simonpoulding/DataGenerators.jl/README.md

 	# set the parameter of the choice model to the best candidate found
 	setparams!(choicemodel(eg), best_candidate(optimresult))

-	# check mean expression length for optimised choice model parameters
+	# generate using the optimised choice model
-	julia> meanexprlength(eg)
-	109.745
+	choose(eg)

 See our paper "[Finding Test Data with Specific Properties via Metaheuristic Search](http://www.robertfeldt.net/publications/feldt_2013_godeltest.html)" [1] for an example of this technique applied to generating trees of a specified size and depth.

+#### Optimising the Generation Process

+An alternative to optimising the choice model parameters is to optimise each choice made by the generator as it is made.
+One such approach is to 'look ahead' to estimate the effect of each choice using Nested Monte-Carlo Search (NMCS), a form of Monte-Carlo Tree Search.
+We implement this as the NMCS choice model as the following example, using the same expression generator as above, demonstrates:

+	using DataGenerators

+	@generator ExprGen begin
+	  start() = expression()
+	  expression() = operand() *  operator() * operand()
+	  operand() = "(" * expression() * ")"
+	  operand() = (choose(Bool) ? "-" : "") * join(plus(digit))
+	  digit() = choose(Int,0,9)
+	  operator() = "+"
+	  operator() = "-"
+	  operator() = "/"
+	  operator() = "*"
+	end

+	# define fitness function for a single datum (penalty value of 1000 if a limit was reached in the generator)
+	# target is expression of length 100
+	fitness(expr) = expr == nothing ?
+1000 : abs(100 - length(expr))

+	# create a generator instance
+	eg = ExprGen()

+	# set NMCS choice model: the second parameter is a fitness function applied to the generated datum,
+	# and the third number of choices to evaluate at each choice point: higher numbers improve accuracy
+	# at the cost of time taken to generate
+	# note that the original choice model is retained as the policy used by NMCS
+	setnmcschoicemodel!(eg, fitness, 2)

+	# generate using the NMCS choice model
+	choose(eg)

+See our papers "[Generating Structured Test Data with Specific Properties using Nested Monte-Carlo Search](http://www.robertfeldt.net/publications/poulding_2014_godeltest_with_nmcs.html)" [2] and "[The Automated Generation of Human-Comprehensible XML Test Sets](http://www.simonpoulding.net/papers/nasbase_2015_preprint.pdf) [3] for examples of this technique applied to generating trees and XML respectively.

 #### Re-estimating the Choice Model

-A second approach for optimising choice model parameters is to re-estimate these parameters from choices made when generating those data which have characteristics closest to those desired.
+A second approach for optimising choice model parameters is to re-estimate these parameters from choices made when generating data that has the desired characteristics.
 This approach uses *generation traces* -- records of the choices made -- that can be obtained by using `generate` instead of `choose` to execute the generator.
-In the following example, this technique is applied to the same expression generator as above:
+In the following example, this technique is applied to the same expression generator as in the two examples above:

+	using DataGenerators

 	# generator for arithmetic expressions
-	julia> @generator ExprGen begin
+	@generator ExprGen begin
 	  start() = expression()
 	  expression() = operand() *  operator() * operand()
 	  operand() = "(" * expression() * ")"